madihanazir/Urban-Planning-sample-project-arduino-/README.md

 It’s an efficient method for space utilisation and for proper nourishment of plant.
 We are not only using area but also volume as this system is stackable. (cubic space utilisation)
 # FUTURE SCOPE:
-Plant monitoring system using IoT and ML : a system must be developed where plants can communicate with users through IoT An IoT based Home automation system: capable of monitoring weather conditions An Interface can be made for detecting gas concentration level By measuring longitudinal and latitudinal extents , system can be made portable by using RC
+Plant monitoring system using IoT and ML : a system must be developed where plants can communicate with users An IoT based Home automation system: capable of monitoring weather conditions An Interface can be made for detecting gas concentration level By measuring longitudinal and latitudinal extents , system can be made portable by using RC